gramoli/gramoli.github.io/_posts/2025-07-15-how-does-redbelly-achieve-fixed-price.md

 ### Conclusion

 Redbelly ensures the correctness of the exchange rate selection that guarantees that a transaction fee of 21,000 gas corresponds to 1 cent of a US dollar.
 Through the selection of the median from $3t+1$ distributed sources, Redbelly tolerates the misinformation or unresponsiveness of $t$ sources, preserving its resilience optimality property.
-This fixed fees allow businesses and users to anticipate the cost of using the blockchain.
+These fixed fees allow businesses and users to anticipate the cost of using the blockchain.

 ### References